 10. Finding Nemo (2003)

-Beyond the storytelling, early Pixar movies could also be defined by the way their settings and characters reflected breakthroughs in CG technology – and so, after the fur revolution of the previous year’s Monsters, Inc, Finding Nemo showed they’d also well and truly mastered water, too.
+Beyond the storytelling, early Pixar movies could also be defined by the way their settings and characters reflected breakthroughs in CG technology.
+And so, after the fur revolution of the previous year’s Monsters, Inc, Finding Nemo showed they’d well and truly mastered water, too.

 Luckily, there’s more to this aquatic tale than a technical showcase, because writer/director Andrew Stanton (co-scripter on the Toy Story movies) crafted a heart-warming tale of a clownfish crossing oceans to find his missing son.
 It’s more sentimental than its Pixar predecessors, but that doesn’t mean it forgets the gags or fun supporting players.
 And unlike DreamWorks’ Shark Tale, it makes sure its fish look like fish, rather than nightmarish alien sea people.